-The advanced search feature allows you to create complex queries that can combine with selected filters to further refine your incident search results.
+The advanced search feature in the Incidents page allows you to create complex queries that can combine with selected filters to further refine your incident search results.
 To access the advanced search feature, click advanced search under the search bar.

 In the advanced search field, type a query statement using available fields and operators.
 If needed, you can use subsequent search fields to add OR statements and create a search that tests for multiple conditions.
 As you type a search statement, a warning icon () appears to the left of the search field until the query contains valid syntax.
 You cannot submit a search with invalid syntax.

 Each search field requires you to enter values available for that field within a set of quotes.
 You can create a search that provides results for more than one value in a field by placing values parenthesis and separating them with commas.

 For additional examples that illustrate search syntax, see Advanced search examples.

 The advanced search feature allows you to make simple and complex incident queries using one or more of the following available fields: